 I will always remember my time in Korea fondly.
 But I am also eagerly anticipating my future, which right now entails traveling for five weeks and then returning home!

-Last week I went to collect my pension.
+Last week I went to cash out my pension as a lump-sum payment.
 The process was pretty painless but I thought I’d detail it here for those who need the information.

 If you live in Bundang, the pension office is in Yatap.
 Take exit 4 from the subway station, cross the street, and turn left at the Home Plus/CGV building.